-USACE emergency response missions, different but the same
+USACE Emergency response missions, different but the same

 |0

-This work, USACE emergency response missions, different but the same [Image 3 of 3], by Nakeir Nobles, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USACE Emergency response missions, different but the same, by Nakeir Nobles, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.